 Best overall: Gusto

-- Automatic local, state, and federal income tax filing
+- Local, state, and federal payroll tax filing

 - PTO (paid time off) tracking